-Routing Rubber, (January 19th - March 30th, 2024), showcases Ecuadorian artist Adrian Balseca’s research on rubber tapping in the Amazon.
-Produced on 16mm film, the short Skin of Labour (2016) and its accompanying fake archive, provide a historical revision of Ecuador’s rubber boom, which saw its highest production from the years 1879 to 1912.
-Through both the film and archive, Balseca challenges the idea of the Amazon as a natural horizon, centering it at the origin of industrial modernity.
+ROUTING RUBBER showcases Ecuadorian artist Adrián Balseca’s (Quito, b.
+1989) research on the plantation rubber industry in the Amazon.
+Produced on black and white, 16mm film, The Skin of Labour (2016) and its accompanying archive, provide a historical revision of the Amazon’s rubber boom, which saw its highest production from the years 1879 to 1912.
+Through the project, Balseca challenges the idea of the Amazon as a natural horizon, centering this territory as the origin of industrial modernity.

-Adrian Balseca’s (Quito, b.
-1989) practice broadly focuses on South America’s extractive histories contemplating their ensuing environmental impacts.
-Producing installations, photographs, and objects, the artist tracks a trajectory of economic exploitation that allows for a reflection on the physical, economic, and epistemic violence contained within modes of production.
-Often beginning with site-specific interventions based around banal yet symbolic objects, Balseca goes on to explore their manufacturing process, raising questions relating to nature, power, and memory.
+Balseca’s practice broadly focuses on South America’s extractive histories and contemplates their environmental impacts.
+Producing installations, photographs, and objects, the artist tracks trajectories of economic exploitation that allow for reflections upon the physical, economic, and epistemic violence contained within the modes of production of multinational capitalist networks.
+Often beginning with site-specific interventions based on banal yet symbolic objects, Balseca explores processes of manufacturing by introducing questions of economy, nature, power, and memory.

 Adrián Balseca was born in Quito, Ecuador in 1989.
 He lives and works in Bueno Aires.
 He conducts interdisciplinary, site-specific interventions and actions, produces video documentation and photographic series, and builds sound installations and sculptural objects.
 Among other areas, he is interested in the relationship between the rural and the urban, the tensions between artisanal practices and industrial production, and extractive economies and colonial abuses.
 Many of his proposals critically address the dynamics of extraction and their environmental impact, as well as the historical and economic processes that have contributed to the consolidation of modern development.
 He has participated in international exhibitions such as the Sâo Paulo Biennial (2021), Cuenca Biennial, Ecuador (2018) and Cosmopolis at the Centre Pompidou, Paris (2019), among others.
 He has had solo exhibitions at the Museu da Cidade, Sâo Paulo (2021), Museo de Arte Precolombino Casa del Alabado, Quito (2017) and at the galleries N24, Quito (2021), Madragoa, Lisbon (2019, 2016) and Ginsberg, Lima (2019).
 In 2013, he won the inaugural Prémio Brasil Emerging Art Prize, at the Center for Contemporary Art Quito (CAC) and in 2014 he received the Premio Paris at the 12th International Cuenca Biennial: Leaving to return.
 He was awarded the annual Grants & Commissions Program 2015, at the Cisneros Fontanals Art Foundation (CIFO).